 3. Freeze them in wax paper.

-Lay the herbs flat on a piece of wax paper and cover them with another piece of the paper.
-Fold the ends in and tape them secure.
+Lay the herbs flat on a piece of wax paper and cover them with another piece of paper.
+Fold the ends in and tape them securely.
 You can slide the packet into the freezer and freeze the herbs this way until they are needed.